Maducdornelles/First-Project/README.md

-# React Native Posts App
+# REACT NATIVE POSTS APP

 This is a React Native application that displays a list of posts with their respective information and allows users to view the details of each post, including the comments left by users.